aplyid/aplyid-jr-test/README.md

 ## After you are done
 Please send me a link to your code repository at milad@aplyid.com.
 Installation instructions and how to run your project should be written in the README.

-We want you to complete the subject and can be of help for the setup of the environment.
+We want you to complete the subject and can be of help for the setup of the environmentif you're really blocking on it.
 Passed that point you're on your own.

 Good luck ✌️